MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/resource-abbreviations.md

 This page gives you abbreviation examples for many of the resources in Azure.
 The following table has *abbreviations* mapped to *resource* and *resource provider namespace*.

-**Azure Naming Tool:** You can use the Azure Naming Tool to standardize and automate your naming process.
+**Azure Naming Tool**: You can use the Azure Naming Tool to standardize and automate your naming process.
 For more information, see [Azure Naming Tool Overview](https://github.com/mspnp/AzureNamingTool).

 <!-- cSpell:ignoreRegExp `[a-z]+-?` -->
 <!-- cspell:ignoreRegExp [_\*][a-z]+[\\-] -->